-This holiday season, like all those before, will involve family dinners, parties with friends, days spent away from the office, and the possibility of committing legal malpractice.
-There are two general risks.
-The first are those that come from going to holiday parties.
-The second issue that comes up deals with taking time off, whether it’s a week or a day.
-Both scenarios can pose risks to the unwary, but with a little thinking ahead they are completely avoidable.
+The holidays are full of family dinners, parties with friends, days away from the office — and the possibility of legal malpractice.
+There are two main risks: (1) going to holiday parties, and (2) taking time off.
+Both pose risks to the unwary, but with a little thinking ahead you can avoid any problems.

 Dodge Casual Legal Questions

 There are several ethical risks associated with casual legal questions, whether they’re asked over dinner or at a party.
-The biggest concern, of course, is that you will answer the question and get the answer wrong.
-Whether it’s from a lack of the necessary facts, a misunderstanding of the law, or the number of glasses of eggnog you’ve had, it doesn’t matter.
+The biggest concern, of course, is that you will get the answer wrong.
+Whether from a lack of the necessary facts, a misunderstanding of the law, or the amount of eggnog you’ve had, it doesn’t matter.
 There is still a risk that the person asking the question will rely on your answer to their detriment.

 A less likely but equally avoidable risk is that someone will leave a conversation thinking they have a lawyer.
-Ninety-nine times out of a hundred, the lawyer is not of the same belief.
+Ninety-nine times out of a hundred, the lawyer does not share that belief after a casual conversation over turducken.

-The easy to solution to these problems is to be clear and polite.
-You aren’t that person’s lawyer.
-You don’t give out legal advice over dinner.
-It would be to your own detriment as well as the inquirer’s to offer some blind advice.
-And you would like some more sweet potato pie please.
+The easy way to avoid these problems is to be clear and polite.
+You aren’t your sister’s or your cousin’s or your friend’s lawyer.
+Just don’t give out legal advice over dinner.
+It would be to everyone’s detriment if you offer advice blindly or casually, without getting all the facts and a signed retainer agreement.
+And you would you like some more sweet-potato pie please.

 Prepare for Time out of the Office

-If you have a secretary or virtual receptionist, this won’t be as big of an issue.
-But even if you have someone answering the phones, it’s important to set client expectations for your availability.
-Comment 4 to ABA Model Rule of Professional Conduct 1.4 specifically says that “[a] lawyer should promptly respond to or acknowledge client communications.”
+If you have a secretary or virtual receptionist, this won’t be a big issue.
+But even if you have someone answering the phones, you need to set client expectations for your availability.
+Comment 4 to Rule 1.4 specifically says that “[a] lawyer should promptly respond to or acknowledge client communications.”

-The auto-responder is a handy tool, and ubiquitous amongst e-mail providers.
-Simply turn it on when you leave the office for the holiday and you’re set.
+The auto-responder is a handy tool, and every email provider and app has one.
+Just turn it on when you leave the office for the holiday and you’ll be all set.
 Randall has discussed the do’s and dont’s of auto-responders before.
 But to summarize, keep it brief and to the point.
-Let people know if there is a number/person to call for emergencies.
-Also, let them know when you will return to the office.
+Let people know if there is a number to call for emergencies, and let them know when you will be back in the office.

 Change Your Voicemail Message